secretstartups/handbook/content/handbook/people-group/pronouns.md

 ### GitLab.com

-Set your GitLab.com pronouns on your [GitLab profile](https://docs.gitlab.com/ee/user/profile/#add-your-gender-pronouns).
+You can set your GitLab.com pronouns on your [GitLab profile](https://docs.gitlab.com/ee/user/profile/#add-your-gender-pronouns).

+### Google Mail (Gmail)

+You can set your pronouns in your [email signature](/handbook/tools-and-tips/index.md#email-signature).

 ### Slack

-Set your Slack pronouns on your [Slack profile](https://slack.com/help/articles/204092246-Edit-your-profile).
+You can set your Slack pronouns on your [Slack profile](https://slack.com/help/articles/204092246-Edit-your-profile).

 ### Zoom

-Set your Zoom pronouns through the [Zoom web portal](https://support.zoom.us/hc/en-us/articles/4402698027533-Adding-and-sharing-your-pronouns#h_01F89H5DCX04A6QG8Q3MS69Q4J).
+You can set your Zoom pronouns through the [Zoom web portal](https://support.zoom.us/hc/en-us/articles/4402698027533-Adding-and-sharing-your-pronouns#h_01F89H5DCX04A6QG8Q3MS69Q4J).

 ## Additional resources